jahangir-alam5300396/BIQUAD-Filter-Design/BIQUAD-Filter-Design/BIQUAD-Filter-Design-Full/06_PCB_Fabrication/pcb.md

 # 06 – PCB Fabrication

-Our design was implemented on a 4-layer PCB for noise immunity and performance.
+This section includes the PCB design for the Analog BIQUAD Filter Demonstrator, created using KiCad and optimized for low-noise analog performance.

 ### Features